 - Call 0800 40 50 40 (freephone)

 Passengers are requested to always report unattended items so they can be checked.
-Don’t leave it to someone else to report it.
+Do not leave it to someone else to report it.
+Also, please do not leave luggage unattended on the Merseyrail network.